elmzteam/downtothewire/README.md

 Plans have also been made to abstract the source and provide it as an OSS blogging platform based off node and express.

 ## Execution
-The recommended stack for running bydesign is to use `forever` to daemonize the process, `mongod` in the background to serve requests, and `nginx` in the front to serve as a reverse proxy for it.
+The recommended stack for running bydesign is to use `forever` to daemonize the process, `mongod` in the background to serve requests, and `nginx` or `apache` in the front to serve as a reverse proxy for it.